Very blueberry layer cake

-1. I’m not a fan of buttercream.
+1. I’m not a fan of buttercream so I’m basing this recipe on whipped cream filling.
 I apologize to all the fans of buttercream, because I don’t know if I’ll ever share any buttercream recipes on here, but I just really don’t like it.
 Maybe I haven’t tried a good buttercream cake yet, but so far every time I had it, usually at birthday parties, all I could taste was the butter.
-And I just don’t see what good that does when a combination of cream and fruit (or chocolate) is more than enough?
-I am still leaving a little window open though, waiting for that perfect buttercream, so don’t give up on me yet.

 If it’s a special party cake, it has to have some filling in it!
 And by some I really mean a lot.
 My favorite cakes have more filling than actual cake, or at least reach that 50-50 ratio, and I’m not changing my mind about that any time soon.